 I’ve bought lots of coffee-scented candles over the years!
-But, it turns out you can make a candle with real coffee.
+But, it turns out you can make a candle with real coffee and repurpose used coffee grounds.
 The Queen Bean has instructions on how to make a coffee candle with soy way, in a coffee cup!

 If you don’t want to go through the hassle of making a candle but want your home to smell like coffee, it seems that you can just put the grounds into an old sock to neutralize odours coming from your gym bag or shoe closet!

 I love skincare, but sometimes the products seem unnecessary and too expensive.
 This is why I like to DIY where possible and upcycle used coffee grounds in the process.

 You can mix one part coffee grounds with one part coconut oil.
 I can attest to feeling much more awake and refreshed when I put on a coffee mask in the morning.

 Be warned that your under eyes are very delicate dab it on gently and let the mixture sit.
 Don’t rub it around like you would exfoliating the rest of your face or skin.